 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-Why You’ll Like These Homemade Yogurt Popsicles:
+Why You’ll Like This Triple Berry Yogurt Popsicle Recipe:

-What you need for homemade yogurt popsicles
+What you need for Triple Berry yogurt popsicles

 ingredients

-- yogurt – using full fat yogurt will make your popsicles more creamy and less icy.
-Vanilla, honey or plain yogurt will work in this recipe.
+yogurt – using full fat yogurt will make your popsicles more creamy and less icy.
+Vanilla, honey or plain Greek yogurt will work in this recipe.
 If you use sweetened yogurt, leave out the honey in this recipe.

-- honey – honey for sweetening the yogurt.
+honey – honey for sweetening the yogurt.
 Adjust the amount of honey to your taste.
 Maple syrup would work great too!

-- heavy whipping cream – adding heavy whipping cream to homemade yogurt popsicles will make them extra creamy.
+heavy whipping cream – adding heavy whipping cream to homemade yogurt popsicles will make them extra creamy.

-- cornstarch – adding a little cornstarch to the berries absorbs the liquid, thickening the mixture.
+cornstarch – adding a little cornstarch to the berries absorbs the liquid, thickening the mixture.
 Having too much liquid in the popsicles makes them too hard and icy.

 Have you tried making your own yogurt in the instant pot?